mnz1988/stable-diffusion-guide/README.md

 ControlNet is an extremely powerful recent technology for Stable Diffusion.
 It lets you analyze information about any previously existing image and use it to guide the generation of your AI images.
 We'll see what this means in a moment.

-If you're using the collab in this guide, you should enable the `all_control_models` option.
+If you're using the colab in this guide, you should enable the `all_control_models` option.
 Otherwise, you should first install the ControlNet [extension ▲](#extensions), then go [here](https://civitai.com/models/9251/controlnet-pre-trained-models) to download some models which you'll need to place in `stable-diffusion-webui/extensions/sd-webui-controlnet/models`.
 I recommend at least Canny, Depth, Openpose and Scribble, which I will show here.

 I will demonstrate how ControlNet may be used.
 For this I chose a popular image online as our "sample image".
 It's not necessary for you to follow along, but you can download the images and put them in the **PNG Info** tab to view their generation data.